AniMaker: Multi-Agent Animated Storytelling with MCTS-Driven Clip Generation: Related Work

 \paragraph{Storyboard Visualization} Storyboard visualization bridges script to video by generating coherent image sequences, demanding flexible, reusable character-background modules for multiple scenes.
 While adapter-based techniques like IP-Adapter \cite{ye2023ip}, Mix-of-Show \cite{gu2023mix}, T2I-Adapter \cite{mou2024t2i}, ROICtrl \cite{gu2024roictrl}, and StoryAdapter \cite{mao2024story} realize character consistency, they often overlook background continuity.
 Consistency-aware methods try to address this challenge.
 StoryGen \cite{liu2024intelligent} iteratively generates images using previous visual-language context, while StoryDiffusion \cite{zhou2024storydiffusion} employs a training-free Consistent Self-Attention module to improve feature alignment.
 Despite these advancements, the precise preservation of visual details, especially with multiple characters or changing backgrounds, remains a challenge.

 \paragraph{Video Generation} Driven by the success of diffusion models, VDM \cite{ho2022video} pioneers their application to video generation, leading to improved models like Stable Video Diffusion \cite{blattmann2023stable}, ModelScope \cite{wang2023modelscope}, VideoCrafter1 \cite{chen2023videocrafter1}, and VideoCrafter2 \cite{chen2024videocrafter2}.
 While these models excel at animating single text or image, they struggle with maintaining consistency across multiple video clips.
-Following Sora\cite{liu2024sora}, research has been increasingly focusing on coherent storytelling videos, with several works\cite{wu2024mind, kim2024fifo, dalal2025one, guo2025long} enhancing temporal modeling and contextual understanding.
+The emergence of Sora \cite{liu2024sora} has spurred a demand for coherent, consistent, and controllable storytelling videos.
+In response, several works\cite{wu2024mind, kim2024fifo, dalal2025one, guo2025long} have emerged to enhance storytelling video generation by improving temporal modeling and contextual understanding.
 Despite these advancements, challenges persist as single-pass long video generation often suffers from inconsistencies and repetitive content over time.
 Considering this, models like HunyuanVideo \cite{kong2024hunyuanvideo}, Wan \cite{wan2025wan}, and CogVideoX \cite{yang2024cogvideox} still prioritize the effective utilization of text prompts and reference images, resulting in more faithful generation and improved motion depiction.
 Industry solutions \cite{bao2024vidu, PikaLabsWebsite, PixverseAIWebsite, RunwayAIWebsite} extend these advancements, enabling features like start/end frame-specific control.